Get FREE Shipping on orders over $99

 What is Live Rosin?

 Live rosin is one of the most popular concentrates in the cannabis world.
 Live rosin products are expensive.
-This is because no solvents are used in the extraction or manufacturing process.
+This is because no solvents are used in the extraction or cannabinoid manufacturing process.

 Live rosin has a lengthy and complex manufacturing process, leading to its high price and quality.
 It is generally considered to be one of the safer types of cannabis concentrates.
 As a result, it can contain up to 85% cannabinoids, such as THC, as well as up to 15% terpenes.